-The DMC Battery Testing Platform is specifically designed for testing entire battery packs, battery modules, and BMS components for EV, HEV, PHEV, and charger manufacturers, suppliers, and third-party testing facilities.
-This platform delivers completely automated test systems specifically designed for EOL manufacturing tests, BMS validation and verification, and environmental lifecycle testing / monitoring.
+The DMC Battery Testing Platform is specifically designed for testing entire battery packs, battery modules, and BMS components for EV, HEV, and PHEV manufacturers, suppliers, and third party testing facilities.
+The Battery Testing Platform is quickly leveraged to produce completely automated test systems specifically designed for EOL manufacturing tests, BMS validation and verification, and environmental monitoring.

-DMC's modular Battery Testing Platform incorporates proven software and hardware architectures, along with flexible and reliable subsystem components, which can be completely customized to the end user's specifications.
+DMC's modular Battery Testing Platform incorporates proven software and hardware architectures, along with flexible and reliable subsystem components, which can be completely customized to end user specifications.

-The Battery Testing Platform is built around high-quality COTS (commercial off the shelf) hardware assembled from a variety of vendors, including National Instruments (NI) and Pickering Interfaces, among others.
-Selection of individual instruments in the DMC system is based entirely on the required performance.
+The Battery Testing Platform is built around high quality off-the-shelf hardware assembled from a variety of vendors, including National Instruments (NI), Pickering Interfaces, Lambda, and Agilent, among others.
+Selection of individual instruments in the DMC system is based completely on required performance, not allegiance to a single hardware vendor.
 This strict attention to specifications and performance provides DMC battery test system users with best in class performance.